 All types of media are seen here, including photography, painting, and mixed media.
 It’s also a stop on the ghost tours of Chattanooga because it was built on a Native American site.

 Tips for Visiting the Hunter Museum of Art

-The Hunter Museum of American Art is located at 10 Bluff View Avenue, Chattanooga, TN 37403.
+The Hunter Museum of American Art is located at 10 Bluff View Avenue, Chattanooga, Tennessee 37403.
 The museum is open on Mondays, Tuesdays, Fridays and Saturdays from 10 am to 5 pm, Thursdays from 10 am to 8 pm, and on Wednesdays and Sundays from 12 pm to 5 pm.
-Tickets are $9.95 for adults, $4.95 for children and free for members and children under 3.
-Admission is free on the first Sunday of every month.

 Tickets are $20 for adults, $18 for seniors, and free for children under 17.
 Admission is free on the first Thursday of every month.
 Discounts are extended to educators, students, members of the military, and EBT users.

 Parking is also free at the museum.
 If you’re taking public transportation, you can walk from the Tennessee Aquarium stop, where most buses and the free city shuttle terminates.
 While you’re in the Bluff, visit the Houston Museum of Decorative Arts, the Bluff View Sculpture Garden, and the many nearby art galleries.
 You can also catch the view from the Walnut Street Bridge.

 Where to Eat Near the Hunter Museum of Art

 Grab a bite in the neighborhood when visiting the Hunter.
 Rembrandt’s Coffee House is the perfect place for a morning coffee and pastry before visiting the museum.
 Tony’s Pasta Shop serves up traditional Italian dishes in the Bluff View Arts District.